Trips With Kids

 The tour is specified by colored routes.
 Red trail (longer) leads around all objects, and the yellow trail (shorter) just selected.
 We went a longer one.

 The area around the Wolf’s Lair during the war was surrounded by a minefield.
 This field had a length of 100 m and a length of 10km.
-Minimum density was so high that any walker was able to go 100m forward without hitting a mine.
-There were anti-person mines and anti-tank, some of them were without possibility to disarm, and there were also those who were hidden in glass containers, which were not detected by sapper’s devices.
-The area was repeatedly demining.
+The mine density was so high that no one could walk 100m forward without hitting a mine.
+There were anti-personnel mines and anti-tank, some of them were impossible to disarm, and there were also those hidden in glass containers, which were not detected by sappers’ devices.
+The area was repeatedly demined.
 The first actions of the Soviet engineers had already been taken in 1945, shortly after the conquest of the land.
 Interestingly inside Wolf’s Lair they did not find any mines.
 The mines were hidden in the tall grass, bushes, on the terrain protected by machine guns and turrets.
 Practically it was impossible to attack the enemy.
 Immediately after the war there was more important to demine fields and factories, so this area was left mined until 1951.
-Arable land was cleared of mines using a tractor plowing the field without the tractor driver.
+Arable land was cleared of mines using a driverless tractor to plow the field.
 There is a commemorative plaque with a dummy mine founded in 2003 in memory of sappers, who died in the mine clearance.
-Kris was much interested about the mines around the object, who as always tried to realize the scale of the project.
+Kris was much interested about the mines around the object, who as always tried to grasp the scale of the project.

-The Red Army took the campaign to destroy Wolf’s Lair troops by blowing up concrete bunkers with such force that the concrete blocks were flying in the air at the height of 20-30m.
-Apparently, witnesses say that the force of the explosions was so great that nearby lakes cracked ice.
-On the demolition of one bunker was used about 8 tons of TNT.
+The Red Army undertook a campaign to destroy the Wolf’s Lair by blowing up concrete bunkers with such force that the concrete blocks were flying in the air at the height of 20-30m.
+Apparently, witnesses say that the force of the explosions was so great that ice on nearby lakes cracked.
+For the demolition of one bunker, about 8 tons of TNT was used.

-This area was looted after the war by the local population, who have used what they could for their own economic purposes.
+This area was looted after the war by the local population, who used whatever they could for their own economic purposes.

 wilczy-szaniec

 To sum up: a shame that the land is not used in a better way.
-These could be places that were not blown up reconstruct the style of the war and put the exhibits of that time.
+The places that were not blown up could be reconstructed in wartime style and put the exhibits of that time.
 Surely it is better to be conducive to the imagination, especially children.
-None of the objects had lighting and was not officially released to the public.
+None of the structures had lighting, and none were officially open to the public.

 Tips